exoclime/HELIOS-K/README.md

  * nTr: nummber of points used for the transmission function
  * dTr: spacing of the points used for the transmission function in exp space: m_i = exp((i - nTr/2) * dTr)
  * doStoreFullK: When set to one, then the full unsorted opacity function is written to the file 'Out_< name >.dat'.
- * doStoreSK: When set to one, then the perbin sorted opacity function is written to the file 'Out_< name >_bin.dat'.
+ * doStoreSK: When set to 1, then the per bin sorted opacity function is written to the file 'Out_< name >_bin.dat'.
+When set to 2, then the per bin sorted opacity function is written to different bin files 'Out_< name >_bin< bin number >.dat'.
  * nbins: number of bins
  * binsfile: A '-' ignores this option, otherwise this option specifies a file name which contains the edges of the bins, which can be irregular.
 This option overrides the numin, numax and nbins arguments.
  * OutputEdgesFile: A '-' ignores this option, otherwise this option specifies a file name which contains the edges of the output locations in y for each bin.